hemma/vue-bokeh/README.md

 <link href="http://cdn.pydata.org/bokeh/release/bokeh-0.12.2.min.css" rel="stylesheet" type="text/css">
 <script src="http://cdn.pydata.org/bokeh/release/bokeh-0.12.2.min.js"></script>

-Might be easier to just copy the code from BokehPlot.vue, because its very small and have one less dependency.
+Might be easier to just copy the code from BokehPlot.vue.
+Its very small and then you will have one less dependency.

 ### Usage